Jasonchan35/Blacktown_ThirdPersonTemplate/README.md

 ------

 ## Tech
-- Move object smoothly with damping
+- Implement smooth object movement with damping.
-- Do sweep trace in async mode if possible
+- Perform sweep trace in async mode, if possible.
-- Consider attached objects as single group when doing movement or collision detection
+- Treat attached objects as a single group during movement and collision detection.
-- Re-group objects base on connection after some object removed from the group
+- Re-group objects based on connections after any object is removed from the group.
-- Do Sliding along collied plane when moving grabbed target object for better UX
+- Sliding along the collided plane when moving a grabbed target object for better UX.

 -----
 This project is base on Template taken from Unreal Engine "5.4.2 Release".